 The first 50 feet are the worst, and then the road improves to a (mostly) harder gravel, but it’s not very straight.
 And there are random potholes to avoid and once a fire ring of large rocks that is a trick to go around.

-Eventually, I reach the switchback turn that leads up to higher ground, and I can start driving forward up the hill.
+Eventually, I reach the switchback turn that leads up to higher, and more importantly, firmer ground, and I can start driving forward up the hill.

 About 4:30: At the top of the hill at last, I have no idea where else to camp.
 There are only a few campsites here, I don’t know where they are or if anyone else is using them, I can barely see the road even with headlights, and I’m wiped out, so when I see the latrine building, I park nearby for what little there remains of the night.

 About 5:30: At last, I drift off to sleep.
 It took me a while to settle down after the danger passed.
 I tend not to panic or get worked up in an emergency and just do what needs to be done, but as soon as it is over, I sort of purge all the feelings I didn’t let myself have before.
 In this case, that included extreme nausea from staring at that backup camera so much.
 Fun house mirrors and IMAX movies and that sort of thing always make me sick to my stomach anyway, but this time it was the only possible way to see anything about where I was going.

 About 6:00: The sun wakes me up at dawn as usual.
 I easily go back to sleep.